Yitongishere/string_performance/README.md

 Torch: Please refer to [TORCHCREPE Documentation](https://github.com/maxrmorrison/torchcrepe)

 ### 5. TAP-Net installation
-If you want to track the cello key points using [TAPIR](https://deepmind-tapir.github.io/), you can either follow the instructions below or the [official guide](https://github.com/google-deepmind/tapnet#live-demo) provided by google.
+If you want to track the keypoints of instruments using [TAPIR](https://deepmind-tapir.github.io/), you can either follow the instructions below or the [official guide](https://github.com/google-deepmind/tapnet#live-demo) provided by google.

 Note: For inferring by pytorch models of TAPIR (TAP-Net/BootsTAPIR), you are required to install pytorch>=2.1.0 or you will miss key(s) in state_dict of the checkpoints when loading them and get wrong outputs.